 Design, Syntheses, and Analyses of Organic Materials for Electronic, Photonic, or Medicinal Applications

-He completed a Ph.D. in Organic Chemistry under the advisement of Dr. Aaron Harper in the Donald P. & Katherine B. Loker Hydrocarbon Research Institute at the University of Southern California in Los Angeles, CA, with his dissertation: “Design and syntheses of polymeric materials for visible and near-infrared emitting applications.”
-In his research, several classes of polyphenylene-type polymeric materials were synthesized according to several different design parameters, with the end results of each being able to sensitize lanthanide chelates, which emit energy in the visible and/or near-infrared regions of the electromagnetic spectrum.
+I completed a Ph.D. in Organic Chemistry under the advisement of Dr. Aaron Harper in the Donald P. & Katherine B. Loker Hydrocarbon Research Institute at the University of Southern California in Los Angeles, CA, with my dissertation: “Design and syntheses of polymeric materials for visible and near-infrared emitting applications.”
+In my research, several classes of polyphenylene-type polymeric materials were synthesized according to several different design parameters, with the end results of each being able to sensitize lanthanide chelates, which emit energy in the visible and/or near-infrared regions of the electromagnetic spectrum.
 The goal of this research was to create materials that would emit in the near-infrared.
 The first set of materials was para-meta linked polyphenylene-type polymers with pendant terpyridine groups to which europium complexes were bound.
 The second set was para-meta linked polyphenylene-type polymers with various pendant beta-diketonates to which europium complexes were bound.
 The third set was para-meta linked polyphenylene-type polymers with various pendant beta-diketonates to which erbium-porphyrinate complexes were bound.

-For two years prior to graduate school, he synthesized therapeutic candidates as a Research Technologist in the Organic Synthesis Core Facility at Mayo Clinic Jacksonville with Dr. Abdul Fauq in Jacksonville, FL, targeting muscular, neurological, and neurodegenerative diseases.
+For two years prior to graduate school, I synthesized therapeutic candidates as a Research Technologist in the Organic Synthesis Core Facility at Mayo Clinic Jacksonville with Dr. Abdul Fauq in Jacksonville, FL, targeting muscular, neurological, and neurodegenerative diseases.
 Most of the compounds were a variety of small molecule organics, including amino acid, caffeine, inositol, peptide, and sugar derivatives, as well as some larger molecules, such as peptide nucleic acid oligomers.